nikolassv/bartib/README.md

 bartib list --project "The most exciting project"    # list activities for a given project bartib list --round 15m # rounds the start and end time to the nearest duration.
 Durations can be in minutes or hours.
 E.g. 15m or 4h

-bartib search    # search all descriptions and projects for a specific term
+bartib search "exiting"   # search all descriptions and projects for a specific term bartib search "e*t?ng"   # use '?' and '*' as wildcards
 ```

 ### Edit activities